olk90/pyToolbox/README.md

 # pyToolbox

+I have moved this repository to https://codeberg.org/olk90/pyToolbox where I will continue development.

 Within this repository a collection of simple tools for various purposes is provided.
 Each section contains a summary of features and installation guides for the tool at hand.